Endoprostheticum - Short Stem Center in Mainz

 The indications for a short stem prosthesis include:

-• Severe fractures of the hip joint in which it is not possible to restore the natural function of the joint without a prosthesis.
+• Severe fractures of the hip joint where restoration of natural joint function is not possible without a prosthesis.

-Contraindications may be:
+Contraindications may include:

-3. Why the endoprosthetic in Mainz?
+3. Why the Endoprostheticum in Mainz?

-6. Indications for the use of a short-stem prosthesis
+6. Indications for the use of a short stem prosthesis

 7. Minimally invasive surgical procedures in endoprosthetics

-10. Research and Innovation: The future of short-stem prostheses
+10. Research and Innovation: The Future of Short Stem Prostheses

 12. How patients benefit from the Mainz location